Raising Sheep

 Not only will taking this approach allow the most nutrient-dense grasses on your farm the opportunity to flourish, you can also cut down on internal parasites affecting your flock, by allowing them to die in the field before returning stock to that pasture.

 My advice is to start with 10 adult ewes and 10-15 lambs per acre of pasture, and to see how this works for your farm.
 If you have a 3 acre pasture, section it off into 6 half-acre paddocks using temporary sheep fencing, allowing your flock to graze each half-acre for 5 days or so before moving them to the next.
-This will give you about a month of active grazing time on healthy grasses for your flock, allowing a month of re-growth time for each paddock before sheep are re-introduced to it.

-Final Thoughts on Determining How Many Sheep Per Acre of Pasture is Appropriate on Your Farm
+Final Thoughts on Determining How Many Sheep per Acre of Pasture is Appropriate on Your Farm

-The key to a successful grazing program is to pay attention to the land on your farm.
-That will determine how many sheep per acre of pasture is ideal for your farm and flock.
 Whether you have year round grazing available, or you have to supplement with stored forages (hay), and concentrates (grain), the amount of land and the quality of the forages you have available will determine the correct sheep stocking rates per acre of pasture at your farm.

 How Many Sheep Per Acre All Year Round